bcgov/EPIC.search/search-api/DOCUMENTATION.md

 2. Search Service forwards the query to the external Vector Search service
 3. Vector Search service returns relevant document information
 4. Search Service formats the documents and creates a prompt for the LLM
+5. Based on configuration:
-5. LLM (Ollama) processes the prompt to generate a summary/response
+   - **Ollama**: Local Ollama instance processes the prompt
+   - **Azure OpenAI**: Request is sent through private endpoint to Azure OpenAI
 6. Search Service formats the response and returns it to the client with document information and performance metrics

 ## API Endpoints